-- Use clear and simple language that they are likely to understand. - Provide only the essential facts without overwhelming them. - Reassure them that they are safe and not responsible for the illness. - Let them know they cannot get the cancer from you. - Be prepared to repeat information as they process it over time. - Use play or creative activities to help them express their feelings.
+- Use clear and simple language that they are likely to understand. - Provide only the essential facts without overwhelming them. - Reassure them that they are safe and not responsible for the illness. - Be prepared to repeat information as they process it over time. - Use play or creative activities to help them express their feelings.